WHAT TABEX IS AND WHAT IT IS USED FOR

 POSSIBLE SIDE EFFECTS

-Like all medicines, Tabex can cause side effects, although not everyone gets them.
-During treatment with Tabex, especially at the beginning, the following side effects are possible:
+Tabex, like all medicines, can cause side effects, although not everyone experiences them.
+Particularly at the beginning of treatment with Tabex, the following side effects are possible:

-• dry mouth, changes in taste and appetite, nausea, vomiting, abdominal pain, constipation, diarrhea ;
+Dry mouth, changes in taste and appetite, nausea, vomiting, abdominal pain, constipation, and diarrhea.

-• palpitations, chest pain, accelerating heart rhythm, mild increases in blood pressure;
+Palpitations, chest pain, accelerated heart rhythm, and mild increases in blood pressure have been reported.

 If any of the side effects gets serious, or if you notice any side effects not listed in this leaflet, please tell your doctor or pharmacist.